|(₹ in Million)|

 Major items, including where significant changes have taken place during the year are being explained hereunder:

-These mainly comprise deferred tax liabilities (net) and certain provisions towards employee benefits and warranty etc.
+These mainly comprise deferred tax liabilities (net) and certain long term provisions towards employee benefits as mandated by relevant provisions of Ind AS, warranty etc. which are made in normal course of business.

-Consolidated financial statements have been prepared consolidating the results of a wholly owned subsidiary, Triveni Turbines Europe Pvt.
-Ltd. (TTEPL) and a step down subsidiary, Triveni Turbines DMCC (TTDMCC).
-Further, the Company has a subsidiary Company GE Triveni Ltd. (GETL) which, in accordance with Ind AS, has been considered as a joint venture and accordingly the said joint venture is accounted by using equity method for preparation of consolidated financial statements.
+Consolidated financial statements have been prepared consolidating the results of a wholly owned foreign subsidiary, Triveni Turbines Europe Pvt.
+Ltd. (TTEPL), UK, its step down subsidiary, Triveni Turbines DMCC (TTDMCC), Dubai and Triveni Turbines Africa (Pty) Ltd (TTAPL).
+The Consolidation is made by adding line by line items complying relevant provisions of Ind AS.
+In addition, the Company has a domestic subsidiary company namely GE Triveni Ltd. (GETL) which, in accordance with Ind AS, been considered as a Joint Venture and accordingly accounted by using equity method for preparation of consolidated financial statements.

 Headline figures for consolidated financial statements duly compared with standalone are provided here under: